js216/fw_utils/README.md

 # Firmware utilities

-This repository is a collection of small, general purpose modules useful in development of firmware.
+This repository is a collection of small, general purpose modules useful in the development of firmware.
 The modules include:

 - `debug.c`: Callback-based error handling
+- `snprintf.c`: Portable `printf`-like functions
 - `reg.c`: Register representation and handling

+In addition, the following helpful scripts are included:

+- `c2tex.py`: convert C source code into a LaTeX file
+- `colorize.pl`: add colors to the output of Cppcheck

 ### Getting started